 Thermostat: how it works, symptoms, problems, testing

-Thermostat complete with the housing.
+Thermostat inside the housing.
+Ford engine cutaway.
 Click for larger photo

 Symptoms of a bad thermostat